 (Syndrome X; Insulin Resistance Syndrome; Dysmetabolic Syndrome)

-- Low levels of high density lipoprotein (HDL) cholesterol
+- Low levels of high density lipoprotein (HDL or good) cholesterol

 - High levels of triglycerides—type of fat measured in the blood

 - Elevated fasting glucose level due to lower sensitivity to insulin

 - Lack of physical activity

 - Poor diet

 - Having disorders or conditions associated with metabolic disorder such as:

 - Family history of the disorders listed above